 Write to the chief executive.
 Explain why you want to appeal.
 The chief executive will acknowledge your letter within five working days of receiving it.
 A panel will look at your appeal.
 They may ask to meet you and the investigating officer.
 The outcome will be sent to you within 20 working days of receipt of the appeal.
 The panel will let you know if they need longer to make a decision.

 If we have been supervising you or preparing a report on you, and you have taken these steps and are still unsatisfied with the decision…

-You can write to the Prison and Probation Ombudsman within one month of your appeal decision if you have:
+You can write to the Prison and Probation Ombudsman within three months of your appeal decision if you have:

 – been under the supervision of either the National Probation Service or a Community Rehabilitation Company

 – been housed in probation accommodation